-In this study, the data was analyzed by using SPSS 18.0.
-The scores obtained from tests compared with each other in order to answer the research questions.
-The Pearson product-moment correlation coefficient was employed to determine whether there was any relationship among independent variables (affective, cognitive, and biological) and dependent variables (syntactic and lexical complexity).
+In this study, the data was analyzed by using SPSS 18.
+The Pearson product-moment correlation coefficient was employed to determine whether there was any relationship among independent variables (affective, cognitive, and biological) and dependent variables (fluency and accuracy).

 RESULTS AND DISCUSSION